 Skills: Ability to provide a caring and welcoming environment for guests.
 Patience and good interpersonal skills are also needed.

-For more information on the KUMC Resource Center and Food Pantry, contact Pastor Page Hines or call the Resource Center at 817-431-5372 or the church offices at 817-431-1332.
+For more information on the KUMC Resource Center and Food Pantry, contact Pastor Page Hines or call the church offices at 817-431-1332.